ks6088ts-labs/workshop-playwright/docs/index.md

 }
 ```

-4. Open GitHub Copilot Edits and pass the following prompt.
+4. Open Cline and pass the following prompt.

 ```
 Playwright's MCP server to create a Playwright test script in tests/test_hatena_bookmark.py that: